MSAN Frequently Asked Questions

 Q: Which companies do MSAN students work with as part of their practicum?A: One of the major advantages of the MSAN program at the University of San Francisco is that students work on real projects in real companies for approximately 10 months out of their 12-month experience.
 Many practicum companies are within walking distance from USF's downtown campus at 101 Howard Street.
 Students in the 2013-2014 cohort worked with Williams-Sonoma, The Weather Company, DataFox, Turbo Financial Group, Iteris, Autogrid, and Clorox, among others.
 See project opportunities for more details.

-Students graduating from the University of San Francisco's Master of Science in Analytics (MSAN) program are embedded in the world's largest concentration of technology companies.
+A: Students graduating from the University of San Francisco's Master of Science in Analytics (MSAN) program are embedded in the world's largest concentration of technology companies.
 Graduates find it easy to get challenging and well-paying jobs.
-For example, our computer science program, which supplies three MSAN faculty members, is recognized as having one of the highest returns on investment in the country, even above MIT.

 Program admission: requirements and timetables